Travel Insurance in Alberta

 Interprovincial Coverage

 Often overlooked.
-Alberta Health covers basic services in other Canadian provinces, but doesn't cover ambulance, prescriptions, paramedical, dental emergencies, or many of the costs that come with medical trouble out of province.
-Most travel medical policies (single-trip and multi-trip) include interprovincial coverage by default — but if you assume you don't need it because "I'm staying in Canada," that's the assumption that gets people caught.
+Alberta Health covers basic services in other Canadian provinces, but not ambulance, prescriptions, paramedical care, dental emergencies, or many of the costs that come with medical trouble out of province.
+Most travel medical policies include interprovincial coverage by default — but the assumption that "I'm staying in Canada" means you don't need it is exactly the assumption that gets people caught.

 Trip Cancellation and Interruption